| Written by Olivia Halle, Hingham, Massachusetts |

-Olivia Halle is a senior at Hingham High School.
+Olivia is a senior at Hingham High School, where she is the president of National Honor Society.
 She is a member of the Varsity Tennis Team and also enjoys sailing, reading, and hiking.
-Olivia is involved in Hingham’s Mentor Program, Green Team, and Medical Sciences Club along with being president of her school’s National Honor Society.
+Olivia is involved in Hingham’s Mentor Program, Green Team, and Medical Sciences Club.

 Now being adapted for TV by Emmy-winning producer Mark Blutman!